okta/okta-oidc-js/packages/okta-vue/README.md

   - `scope` *(optional)*: Reserved or custom claims to be returned in the tokens

 #### `$auth.loginRedirect`
 Performs a full page redirect to Okta based on the initial configuration.
 If you have an Okta `sessionToken`, you can bypass the full-page redirect by passing in this token.
-This is recommended when using the[Okta Sign-In Widget](https://github.com/okta/okta-signin-widget).
+This is recommended when using the [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget).
 Simply pass in a `sessionToken` into the `loginRedirect` method follows:

 ```typescript
 this.$auth.loginRedirect({